danielrosehill/Claude-Slash-Commands/README.md

 - Context-aware behavior
 - Minimal user intervention required

-## Complete Command Index
+## Browsing Available Commands

-For a comprehensive, auto-generated index of all available commands organized by category, see [INDEX.md](INDEX.md).
+**For a complete, searchable index of all 357 slash commands organized by category, see [INDEX.md](INDEX.md).**

-For an alphabetical list of all slash commands, see [all-slashes.md](all-slashes.md).
+The index provides:
+- Commands grouped by category and subcategory
+- Descriptions and usage examples
+- File paths for easy navigation
+- Auto-generated from the repository structure

 <!-- INDEX_START -->
 # Command Index